dewan-ahmed/gitops-contents/blogs/2021-02-16-openshift-sso-gitops.md

 Connect to your OpenShift 4.X cluster from command-line so that you can execute `oc` commands.

-1. Finding your ArgoCD server route:
+1. Finding your Argo CD server route:

 ```
 oc get route <instance-name>-server -n <namespace>
 ```

-For example, for the out-of-the-box (OOTB) ArgoCD instance under openshift-gitops namespace, the command to find the ArgoCD server route is:
+For example, for the out-of-the-box (OOTB) Argo CD instance under openshift-gitops namespace, the command to find the Argo CD server route is:

 ```
 oc get route openshift-gitops-server -n openshift-gitops